The department's policies.

 Eligible organisations who wish to raise funds for purposes other than private gain or commercial undertaking may apply for a standard lottery permit.
 This policy provides guidance as to the legislative requirements relating to these permit types.

-Guidance as to the legislative requirements and criteria that will be used when considering the suitability of premises to be licensed under the Act.
+Guidance for legislative requirements and criteria used when considering the suitability of premises to be licensed under the Act.

 A Takeaway Alcohol Management System (TAMS) is a system designed to support liquor restrictions, by reducing opportunities for people to purchase quantities of liquor, above what is mandated within any applicable restriction.